edgeContinuum/.github/.github/PULL_REQUEST_TEMPLATE.md

 Checklist: <!--You MUST either [x] check or [ ] ~strike through~ every item.-->

-- [ ] I've understood the requirements
+- [ ] I've understood the requirements.
 - [ ] I've included a description of the changes.
 - [ ] I've linked a PR or a Issue that this PR fixes.